Edit

 1. Open the VS Code File Explorer window by entering Ctrl+Shift+E (or use the menu to navigate to View > Explorer).

-2. If it's not already open, open your integrated WSL terminal by entering Ctrl+Shift+` and ensure that your HelloWorld python project folder is selected.
+2. If it's not already open, open your integrated WSL terminal by entering Ctrl+Shift+` and ensure that your current directory is the HelloWorld python project folder.

 3. Create a python file by entering: touch test.py.
 You should see the file you just created appear in your Explorer window under the .venv and .vscode folders already in your project directory.